 - In algorithms, all assignment statements are already restricted to left-hand-side variables. - If at least one element of an array appears on the left-hand-side of the assignment operator inside a when-statement, it is as if the entire array appears in the left-hand-side according to section 11.1.2.
-Thus, there is no need to restrict the indices to parameter-expressions. - for-loops and if-statements are not problematic inside when-statements in algorithms, since all left-hand-side variables inside when-statements are assigned to their pre-values before the start of the algorithm, according to section 11.1.2.
+Thus, there is no need to restrict the indices to parameter expressions. - For-clauses and if-clauses are not problematic inside when-statements in algorithms, since all lefthand-side variables inside when-statements are assigned to their pre-values before the start of the algorithm, according to section 11.1.2.